DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ---
 sidebar_label: Grid area
 title: Editor Guides - Grid Area
 description: You can learn about the Grid Area of editor in the documentation of the DHTMLX JavaScript Diagram library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Diagram.
 ---

 # Grid area

 Grid area is an area intended for editing a diagram.
-You can easily add new items, change their appearance and positioning, or remove them.
+You can add new items, change their appearance and positioning, or remove them.

 In this section you will find what interface elements are available for each diagram item depending on the mode the editor is initialized in.
-The section also explains how to facilitate ease of designing a diagram by using keyboard shortcuts or operating several selected items at once.
+The section also explains how to simplify designing a diagram by using keyboard shortcuts or operating several selected items at once.

 :::note
 Distance between points in the Grid area depends on the value of the [grid step](api/diagram_editor/editor/config/gridstep_property.md)